artsy/artsy.github.io/source/_posts/2014-05-06-aspect-oriented-programming-and-aranalytics.markdown

 specifically in the context of analytics.
 AOP takes a look at the different *conerns* of an application – logical, cohesive units of functionality.
-While most programming paradigms, including those used with Objective-C, group and encapsulate these concerns, there are some concerns that are "cross-cutting", because they are involved through several other concerns.
+While most programming paradigms, including those used with Objective-C, group and encapsulate these concerns, there are some concerns that are "cross-cutting" because they are involved through several other concerns.

 Analytics is such a cross-cutting concern.
 That makes it a prime target for being abstracted away using AOP.
 Using [another blog post](http://albertodebortoli.github.io/blog/2014/03/25/an-aspect-oriented-approach-programming-to-ios-analytics/)  as an example, we set about [integrating an AOP-like DSL within ARAnalytics](https://github.com/orta/ARAnalytics/pull/74) that would allow you to define all of your analytics in one spot.

 The interface would be simple.
-When providing your API keys to the vairous backend services you'd like to use with ARAnalytics, you'd also provide a dictionary specifying the calsses you'd like us to "hook into".
+When providing your API keys to the various backend services you'd like to use with ARAnalytics, you'd also provide a dictionary specifying the classes you'd like us to "hook into".
 Whenever a selector from an instance of the given class was invoked, we'd execute the analytics event specified in the dictionary.

 Since Objective-C has a dynamic runtime, we could have swizzled the instance methods on the classes you specified in the dictionary.
 This gets a little tricky and represents a lot of work for us.
-We could swizzle the instance methods on the classes in question, but wrapping parameters of variable types and in various numbers becomes a chore.
+We could directly swizzle the instance methods on the classes in question, but wrapping parameters of variable types and in various numbers becomes a chore.
 If we didn't get it done perfectly, we'd risk introducing bugs into the entire application.

-I wrote a proof-of-concept using [ReactiveCocoa](http://reactivecocoa.io).
+I wrote a proof-of-concept of analytics using AOP with [ReactiveCocoa](http://reactivecocoa.io).
 It worked, but was a little hacky since it involved the swizzling of `alloc`.
-ReactiveCocoa is a large framework to be included just for the sake of analytics.
+ReactiveCocoa is also a large framework to be included just for the sake of analytics.
 Additionally, its interface exposed ReactiveCocoa's `RACTuple` class, which smells like a leaky abstraction.